stefanotorresi/trento-web/docs/development/hacking_trento.md

 asdf install
 ```

 This will install local versions of all the above.
-Docker is _not_ included, though.
+Note that Docker is _not_ included, though.

 ## Docker and docker-compose